 Halloween is an exciting time filled with spooky stories, candy and costumes.
 However, it can lead to scary Halloween injuries.

-According to Protect America, there are 3,800 frightening Halloween injuries per year.
-Below Mike Harvey, physician assistant and OrthoIndy Urgent Care manager discusses the most common Halloween injuries and how to prevent them.
+According to Protect America, there are 3,800 Halloween injuries per year.
+Yikes!
+So here’s a list of the most common Halloween injuries and how to prevent them.

-When accidents do happen, visit OrthoIndy Urgent Care.
-OrthoIndy Urgent Care has five locations conveniently located with weekend and evening hours.
+When bumps, breaks and sprains do happen, visit OrthoIndy Urgent Care.
+OrthoIndy Urgent Care has six locations conveniently located with weekend and evening hours.
 Our three Sunday locations do close at 3pm on Halloween, but all six locations are open bright and early Monday morning at 8am.

 1. Trips and falls from trick or treating